Agency Eligibility

 Camp Opportunities

-Warren County Board of Developmental Disabilities currently has a contract with Camp Kern for summer day camp and residential camp.
-Camp Kern also provides us with opportunities and space for family fun events.
+Warren County Board of Developmental Disabilities contracts with local summer day camps and residential camps for the purpose of increasing supportive opportunities for children and families.
 Camps can also be funded through Family Supports and Waivers.

 For more information, contact: